BillDietrich/linkcheckerhtml/README.md

 Also checks for badly-formatted mailto links.

 ## Use
 To check for broken links, open an editor on an HTML file and then press `Alt+H`.
 Broken links are reported via the standard error/warning/information diagnostic icons in lower-left of UI.
+Click on a diagnostic line, see that link highlighted in the source file, press `Alt+T` to open that URL in your default browser.

 To see/change settings for this extension, open Settings (Ctrl+,) / Extensions / HTML link checker.

-To change the key-combination for this extension, open File / Preferences / Keyboard Shortcuts and search for Alt+H.
+To change the key-combinations for this extension, open File / Preferences / Keyboard Shortcuts and search for Alt+H or Alt+T.

 ### Settings
 * linkcheckerhtml.checkMailtoDestFormat: Check format of email addresses in mailto links.